brookshelley/brookshelley.github.com/_posts/2018-05-24-media-diet.md

 **Space Opera** — Catherynne M. Valente

-Uproriously fun, and silly throughout.
+Uproariously fun, and silly throughout.
 Take Douglas Adams, add in some queerness, and an obsession with Eurovision.
 Loved this from start to finish.
-I devoured the backhalf of this book in one sitting at a cafe in Copenhagen, and found myself crying in the afterword/credits.
+I devoured the back-half of this book in one sitting at a cafe in Copenhagen, and found myself crying in the afterword/credits.

 **Gold, Fame, Citris** — Claire Vaye Watkins

-Interesting book about a post-apocolyptic wasteland America and the ideas of survival and family.
+Interesting book about a post-apocalyptic wasteland America and the ideas of survival and family.
 I enjoyed this.

 **Gods, Monsters, and the Lucky Peach** — Kelly Robson